I was exchanging email with someone the other day, and he asked about my business and what I do.

 Answers versus explanations

-I stumbled across a term I’d never heard of the other day1: “mansplaining”.
-Wikipedia currently defines it as “to explain something to someone, typically a man to woman, in a manner regarded as condescending or patronizing.”
+You may have heard the term “mansplaining”.
+Wikipedia currently defines it as “to explain something to someone, typically a man to a woman, in a manner regarded as condescending or patronizing.”

-But it reminded me of something I also hear from time to time:
+But it reminded me of something else I also hear from time to time:

 You want solutions.
 I get that.
-The how or why that might fascinate some2 is so much noise to you.
+The how or why that fascinates some1 is so much noise to you.

 Or is it?